Go Gorilla Go: Production

-Gori contacted Tonino Valerii who specialised in spaghetti westerns.
+Gori contacted Tonino Valerii who specialized in spaghetti westerns.
 Valerii's latest film My Name is Nobody (1973) was his most popular to date.
 Valerii and screenwriter Massimo De Rita started developing a few ideas and had three story outlines for the film.
 These ideas were an omnibus film about a police patrol on a night shift, the second was a revenge film that Valerii described as "in the vein of Death Wish" about a lawyer who uses his knowledge of crime to seek revenge on gangs.
 The last idea was a story about a bodyguard.
 Valerii saw a newspaper on Gori's desk about a wealthy Italian industrialist who moved abroad in fear of being kidnapped.
 Feeling that the story captured the era that Italy was in, they decided on the story of the bodyguard (or gorillas as they were nicknamed).
 Valerii says they convinced Gori on the film when De Rita told him the title "Go Gorilla!".

 Valerii cast Fabio Testi in the role after he had been in a few films (Blood River and Red Coat) that did poorly in the box office.
 Al Lettieri had a small role as Testi's best friend in the film.
 It would be one of Lettieri's final roles as he died of a heart attack on October 18, 1975.
 For the villain, Valerii cast Antonio Marsina who had recently given up acting after a few roles in 1960s Westerns and had become a photographer.
 Marsina arrived with his girlfriend who auditioned for a part but was not cast.
 Valerii thought that Marsina had an interesting face and got him to do a screen test which got him the role.

 Valerii stated that the film's script was written quickly with a lot of dialogue being re-written in the editing room to "rescue" a few scenes.
 The film was shot at De Paolis Studios in Rome.